St. Clair Leacock: Political career

 In 2010, Leacock joined the New Democratic Party.
 In the 13 December 2010 general election Leacock contested and ran for Central Kingstown and was elected to the House of Assembly as member of the opposition in Saint Vincent and the Grenadines after winning 54.09% of the vote.
 His party was unable to get in government but he was able to win his seat in Parliament.

 In the 2015 election, Leacock was once again elected to the House of Assembly after winning his seat for Central Kingstown.
 He and his party colleagues claim that the election was stolen, and his party is currently in the process of a court case willing to get in government.

+After the 2025 elections, he was appointed as the Deputy Prime Minister and minister of national security and immigration on 3 December 2025.